guillerDev/ktdatastore/README.md

 ## KtDatastore

-Light and schemaless datastore library in Kotlin multiplatform which leverages kotlin plugin serialization for mapping data classes into datastore.
+Light and schemaless datastore library in Kotlin multiplatform which leverages kotlin plugin serialization for mapping data classes into datastore entities.

 | Library/Target | GCloud datastore | In memory |
 |----------------|:----------------:|----------:|